MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 ### Hybrid

 If you currently use OneDrive or MySites in SharePoint Server on-premises, we highly recommend deploying hybrid OneDrive.
-With hybrid OneDrive, users are redirected from their on-premises OneDrive to OneDrive in Office 365.
-Hybrid OneDrive allows for seamless navigation to OneDrive in the cloud from both SharePoint on-premises and Office 365.
+With hybrid OneDrive, users are redirected from their on-premises OneDrive to OneDrive in Microsoft 365.
+Hybrid OneDrive allows for seamless navigation to OneDrive in the cloud from both SharePoint on-premises and Microsoft 365.

-When you deploy hybrid OneDrive, the OneDrive links in the SharePoint Server ribbon and app launcher will point to OneDrive in Office 365.
+When you deploy hybrid OneDrive, the OneDrive links in the SharePoint Server ribbon and app launcher will point to OneDrive in Microsoft 365.
 If your users have files in on-premises OneDrive, they may have trouble accessing them unless they've bookmarked the old URL.
 It's important to have a migration plan for these files before you deploy hybrid OneDrive.
 For migration options, see [Migrating data](#migrating-data) later in this article.

 If you don't use OneDrive in SharePoint Server, but you do have an on-premises SharePoint environment, you may still want to consider deploying hybrid OneDrive.
-Doing so will update the OneDrive navigation links in SharePoint Server to point to OneDrive in Office 365 – again, giving your users seamless navigation to OneDrive in the cloud from either location.
+Doing so will update the OneDrive navigation links in SharePoint Server to point to OneDrive in Microsoft 365 – again, giving your users seamless navigation to OneDrive in the cloud from either location.

 For more info about how to configure OneDrive in a hybrid scenario and how it works, see [Plan hybrid OneDrive for Business](/sharepoint/hybrid/plan-hybrid-onedrive-for-business/).